How is the TExES Core Subjects Scored?

 The Absolute Best Book to Ace the TExES Core Subjects Math Test

 To match these differences, each test form is graded relative to the original form.
-For example, if you sit for a more challenging form for the test, you will have to answer fewer questions correctly to get a passing score.
+For example, if you sit for a more challenging form of the test, you will have to answer fewer questions correctly to get a passing score.
 On the other hand, giving an easier test means that you will need more correct answers.

 Purpose of scaled scoring